justanoobcoder/realtime-chat-spring/README.md

 ## How to use
 ### With Docker
-Simply run command `docker compose up -d`, then open browser with url `http://127.0.0.1:5500`, open more browsers to test that chat app.
+Simply run command `docker compose up -d`, then open browser with url `http://127.0.0.1:5500`, open more browsers to test the chat app.

 Run `docker compose down` to stop the app.